 EIN.
 If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN).
 This is so even if it has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.

 Business Licenses.
 Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.

 All LLCs organized outside of Arizona must register with the Arizona Corporation Commission to do business in Arizona.
 Foreign LLCs must appoint a registered agent for service of process physically located in Arizona.
-To register, file an Application for Registration of a Foreign Limited Liability Company.
+To register, file by postal mail an Application for Registration of a Foreign Limited Liability Company.
 A certificate of existence or similar document from the LLC’s home state must be filed with the Application.
 The application does not need to be published.
 The filing fee is $150.